Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 27. Your Neighbour Already Has a Successful Bird Feeder

-Sometimes it’s just not your fault that you already have a huge competitor in bird feeding: your neighbor.
+Sometimes it’s not your fault that you already have a huge bird-feeding competitor: your neighbor.

-Your neighbor have already establishes a good feeding regime, a healthy balance of feeders for different bird species, and a flourishing backyard full of attractive facilities like a bird bath and so on.
+Your neighbor has already established a good feeding regime, a healthy balance of feeders for different bird species, and a flourishing backyard full of attractive facilities like a bird bath and so on.

 If that’s the case, you’ll have no choice but to up your game and provide the same amount of value as your neighbor.